NinthTechMC/PistonAndObserver/README.md

 - `ObserverAPI` to notify observers in the world of some change
 - `IBlockObservable` for blocks to override how they notify observers
-  - for example, observers notify themselves when moved by pistons
+  - for example, vanilla observers notify themselves when moved by pistons
-  - you can also make a block only notify observers in a certain direction
+  - you can also make a block only notify observers in a certain direction, for example
 - `IBlockObserver` for blocks to become an observer
+- Subscribe to `ObserverEvent` to be notified whenever any block is changed

 ## Contribution
 Contributions are welcome.
 Feel free to open issues/PRs if there is a bug or observer feature missing.

 ## Dev Setup
-Using [mcmod](https://github.com/Pistonight/mcmod) to generate a project with the [GTNH Example Mod](https://github.com/GTNewHorizons/ExampleMod1.7.10).
+Using [mcmod](https://github.com/NinthTechMC/mcmod) to generate a project with the [GTNH Example Mod](https://github.com/GTNewHorizons/ExampleMod1.7.10).
 You can either use mcmod to interact with the generated project or develop in the generated project directly